o3de/o3de.org/content/docs/userguide/mobile/deployment-tool-device-farm-integration.md

 1. Choose **AWS**, **Open AWS Console**, **Device Farm**\.
 This signs you into AWS and creates a new session\.

-## Configuring a Deployment for AWS Device Farm<a name="ios-android-deployment-tool-device-farm-integration-configuring-a-deployment-for-aws-device-farm"></a>
+## Configuring a Deployment for AWS Device Farm {#ios-android-deployment-tool-device-farm-integration-configuring-a-deployment-for-aws-device-farm}

 After you have selected a valid AWS profile in Lumberyard Editor, you can use the [Deployment Tool](https://docs.aws.amazon.com/lumberyard/latest/userguide/android-game-building.html) to configure a deployment to AWS Device Farm\.